 Using Lightup is easy.
 The basic flow is listed below, with links to pages that walk you through each step of implementing an always-on observability platform that's customized for your data and business use cases.

-- Add datasources that you want to analyze
+- Connect to datasources that you want to analyze.

 - Profile your data to better understand the data quality checks that you should set up.

 - Create metrics that run in background and measure the behavior of your tables and columns.